DoD-Platform-One/gitlab/chart/doc/installation/command-line-options.md

 ## Bringing your own images

-In certain scenarios (i.e. air-gapping), you may want to bring your own images rather than pulling them down from the Internet.
+In certain scenarios (i.e. offline environment), you may want to bring your own images rather than pulling them down from the Internet.
 This requires specifying your own Docker image registry/repository for each of the charts that make up the GitLab release.

 Refer to the [custom images documentation](../advanced/custom-images/index.md) for more information.